F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 The most appropriate algorithm for planning in a very restricted domain that needs to operate in real time is the algorithm that has the smallest computational time for the smallest number of actions that we studied.
-In this case, I would select the `gb-unmet` algorithm, followed by the `ucs`, `as-set`, and `as-unmet`.
+Looking at the bottom left-hand quadrant of Figure \ref{time}, I would select the `gb-unmet` algorithm, followed by `ucs`, `as-set`, and `as-unmet`.
 The `dfs` algorithm is fast for restricted problems, but is disqualified since it was not able to find the optimal path length, even for restricted domains.

 ## Question 2